Metropolitan Borough of Wigan: Geography

 Wigan borough covers an area of 77 sqmi, and is the 9th-largest metropolitan borough (out of 36) in England.
-The borough is the most north western in Greater Manchester.
-Within Greater Manchester it borders the Metropolitan Borough of Bolton to the north-east and east, and the City of Salford to the east.
+The borough is the most northwestern in Greater Manchester.
+Within Greater Manchester, it borders the Metropolitan Borough of Bolton to the north-east and east, and the City of Salford to the east.
 Outwith Greater Manchester, in the south it borders Warrington (a unitary authority in Cheshire); to the south-west it borders the Metropolitan Borough of St Helens in Merseyside.
-To the west it borders the West Lancashire borough, and to the north it borders the Chorley borough, both in Lancashire.
+To the west, it borders the West Lancashire borough, and to the north it borders the Chorley borough, both in Lancashire.

 Wigan borough has seven Local Nature Reserves: including Wigan Flashes LNR, Borsdane Wood LNR, between Hindley and Aspull, Greenslate Water Meadows LNR within Orrell Water Park in Orrell, Low Hall LNR between Hindley and Platt Bridge, Pennington Flash LNR, Kirkless LNR at Ince and Three Sisters LNR, Ashton-In-Makerfield.